MetaMask/metamask-docs/snaps/how-to/develop-a-snap.md

 ## Detect the user's MetaMask version

-When developing a website that depends on [MetaMask Flask](../get-started/install-flask.md#install-metamask-flask), you first need to know whether the user has it installed.
+When developing a dapp that depends on [MetaMask Flask](../get-started/install-flask.md#install-metamask-flask), you first need to know whether the user has it installed.

 The following example uses the